da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 	/zoneA/aip/TEST/123545/123545_pack.1.tar

-While having a running "federation service" and a federation to zoneB you'll find your federated items on zoneB at
+While ingesting items with ContentBroker, it will initiate the request to fulfill the federation to all connected and writable other zones.
+It's the iRODS server's obligation to the copies in loosely coupled manner.
+All information about this process are being logged in CB's grid.log.

 	/zoneB/federated/zoneA/aip/TEST/123545/123545_pack.1.tar

 As you might already noticed: The path beneath folder federated is (logically) same as on zoneA.

-### Federation Service
+### Synchronizing Service

-The Federation service works permanently on time based schedule.
-It tries to copy ("federate") your stored AIP like a "cron" daemon, it defines an service
+For all objects, which aren't successfully copied by the gridFacade an independent synchronzing service tries to fulfill the needed copies.
+The Synchronizing service works permanently on time based schedule in IRODs, bt it needs to be started once.
+It tries to copy ("federate") your stored AIP like a "cron" daemon, which

-Start the Federation service, which could be found ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/federate.r))
+Start the Synchronizing service, which could be found ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/synchronize.r))

-    irule -F federate.r
+    irule -F synchronize.r

 Take a look at the reLog (Rule engine log file) which could be found at